See what it is about and how easy it is to do digitally!

 As my work flow process goes....I import my images into Lightroom, add important key descriptive words for sorting and searching purposes.
 Then I will use the common sliders for white balance, exposure, contrast, clarity, saturation, sharpening, etc. Most everything I need can be done with the basic sliders.

 Now, technically there is a section in Lightroom where you can use a brush to make selections that just affect a certain portion of the image.
 I will use this very lightly, because heavy use seems to introduce artifacts and can look heavy handed and fake.
+The brush has definitely gotten better over the years, but I try to limit its use and use the radial filter more nowadays.

 So our advice?
 Definitely start with Lightroom.
 It's relatively easy and will get you up and running faster than trying to understand Photoshop.
 But don't get me wrong, once you get to a certain level you will want to know the basics of Photoshop too because there are just some things that you can't do in Lightroom.
+Also, the best couple of hundred dollars you can spend after purchasing Lightroom would be for a Lightroom class so that you can be up and running as soon as possible.

 INFRARED PHOTOGRAPHY is so AWESOME!
 We decided to take one of our Olympus cameras (E-M5 Mark II) and send it out for a conversion to dedicate the camera to infrared photography.
 We chose to use Spencer's Camera & Photo.
 They are out of Utah, and did a great job.